mishravivek-ms/copilotSample_Springboot/README.md

 Promt will be:

-* Promt: #create a connection to the database for H2 database using JDBC URL, username and password.
+* Promt: #create a H2 database connection details
 * Promt: #create a connection for JPA and sql
 * Promt: #create a configuration for H2 console